-A central part of French culture and cuisine, wine is often the alcoholic beverage of choice for those who lean toward fine dining and/or healthy food choices.
-The fermented drink is over 6,100 years old, according to a report from National Geographic stating that archaeologists have discovered what appears to be the world’s oldest winery, in Armenia.
+A central part of French culture and cuisine.
+Wine is often the alcoholic beverage of choice for those who lean toward fine dining and/or healthy food choices.
+The fermented drink is over 6,100 years old.
+And according to a report from National Geographic stating that archaeologists have discovered what appears to be the world’s oldest winery, in Armenia.
 While the drink may be ancient, the modern world is still learning about the health benefits of wine consumption.
 Here is what we know so far about this delectable drink.

 Are all wines vegan?

-Fining agents (used within a system that filters out unwanted proteins, coloring, and other aspects) are often used in the winemaking process.
-Sometimes, the fining agents used to carry out this filtration process are of animal origin.
-Gelatin (from animals), casein (from milk), and egg whites are commonly used within fining agents.
-So technically, not all wine is vegan – and you usually will not be able to find this out by simply reading the ingredient list on the label.
+Fining agents are used within a system that filters out unwanted proteins, coloring, and other aspects is a part of the winemaking process.
+Sometimes, the fining agents used to carry out this filtration process of animal origin.
+Gelatin from animals, casein from milk, and egg whites are within fining agents.
+So technically, not all wine is vegan.
+And also, you usually will not be able to find this out by simply reading the ingredient list on the label.

 However, there are plenty of wine brands to choose from that are vegan-friendly.
-Nineteen of these brands can be found on Peta’s list of vegan wine brands – including Californian winery Frey Vineyards and Italian-sourced wine Bellissima.
-Both of these brands are committed to making organic wines that are both environmentally-conscious and vegan.
+Furthermore, nineteen of these brands is on Peta’s list of vegan wine brands.
+Including Californian winery Frey Vineyards and Italian-sourced wine Bellissima.
+Both of these brands committed to making organic wines that are both environmentally-conscious and vegan.

 What are the health benefits of drinking wine?